Thomas-Walker-Lynch/project-enviroment/README.md

   As noted above `<version>` is typically the name of the branch that will be expanded out in the project home directory.

+  This command will open a new shell with the environment setup for the project.
+The new shell will source your user directory `.bashrc` file, and will source the project environment's `env/bin/init.sh` file.

   So for the `ws4` project mentioned above: